davan690/jomuller.github.io/_posts/2017-01-19-reproducible_analysis_my_principles.md

 With these goals and constraints, R is a natural choice:

-- R is really easy to install (contrary to Python with data science extensions)
+- R is light (± 70 Mo) and easy to install compared to Python with data science modules or SAS with its awkward licence checking system.
 - R's package system give me all the tools needed, on every OS.
-- R is FOSS
+- R is FOSS.
-- R tends to become the *lingua franca* in data science and statistics
+- R tends to become the *lingua franca* in data science and statistics.
-- Rstudio is a tremendous IDE, also easy to deploy
+- [Rstudio](https://www.rstudio.com/products/rstudio/) is a tremendous IDE, also easy to deploy

-After several years of R practice, I manage to implement a simple workflow based on
+After several years of R practice, I developed a simple workflow based on

 - R with several packages: rmarkdown, knitr
 - Pandoc
 - Git
 - Coding style

+This is basic, doesn't cover all reproductibility problems (*e.g.* no software archive) but is for me a good balance.

 I will describe this workflow in a later post.